Leveraging Telehealth And Empowering Parents Can Help To Bridge Gaps In Autism Care And Improve Outcomes, Says Expert Ahead Of World Autism Awareness ...

-(MENAFN- Dubai PR Network) Cleveland Clinic Children's psychologist and her team are investigating effectiveness of training programs that empower families to play a vital role in interventions
+(MENAFN- Mid-East) Cleveland Clinic Children's psychologist and her team are investigating effectiveness of training programs that empower families to play a vital role in interventions.

 According to the World Health Organization, around 1 in 100 children globally has ASD.